TheGoogleRider2/TheGoogleRider2/README.md

 - I can speak 3 languagues, those being: English (Fluent), Thai (Speak fluently, Reading ok, Writing meh) & German (everything meh).
 - Hobbies: Listening to Music, Playing Musical instruments (Guitar, Piano & more) & light-gaming.

+- I have (currently minor) experince with Java, Python and C, but I will probably learn more later on (I prefer to be versatile rather than perfect)